StableLlama/ComfyUI-basic_data_handling/README.md

 - **BOOLEAN**: Boolean logic nodes
   - Logic operations: and, or, not, xor, nand, nor

-## Understanding LIST vs. data list
+## Understanding LIST vs. data list vs. SET

-ComfyUI has two different list data types that serve different purposes:
+ComfyUI has different data types that serve different purposes:

 ### 1. LIST datatype
 - A Python list represented as a **single variable** in the workflow